-The average household could see their Council Tax bill rise by more than £100 next year.
+The average household will see their annual Council Tax bill rise by more than £100 in the new tax year.
 Thankfully, there are steps some people can take that might actually cut their Council Tax.

 Council Tax bills to rise

-Households will be hit with even bigger Council Tax bills from April 2021.
+Many households will be hit with even bigger Council Tax bills when the new tax year starts on 6 April 2021.

-As outlined in the documents released in Chancellor Rishi Sunak's Spending Review last month, households could see their annual bill rise by more than £200, although most will see more moderate hikes.
+As outlined in Chancellor Rishi Sunak's Spending Review last November, households could see their annual bill rise by more than £200, although most will see more moderate hikes.

 The good news is that some households might actually be able to cut their Council Tax bill.

-We'll get to that in the next section, but first here's a look at why bills are increasing and where your money will be spent.
+We'll get to that in the next section, but first here's a look at how these hikes are calculated.

 Council Tax hikes for 2021/22 explained

-So how much might this work out to in pounds and pence?
-A typical band D household could see bills jump by around £105, while those in the priciest H band could pay £212 more.
+To give you a rough idea of how more people will be paying, a typical band D household could see bills jump by around £105, while those in the priciest H band could pay £212 more.

 Council Tax is just one of many taxes – click here for our complete guide to cutting your tax bill, including Income Tax, Inheritance Tax, Capital Gains Tax and more.